-EE is a low-ranking brand in The Good Shopping Guide’s Ethical Ratings and Comparisons Tables.
+EE is a mid-ranking brand in The Good Shopping Guide’s Ethical Ratings and Comparisons Table.

 In terms of our requirements for the Environment, Animals, and People, EE performs well.
 BT Group has set a number of fixed goals in its ‘Digital Impact and Sustainability Report’, such as achieving net-zero carbon emissions by 2045.

 Additionally, EE acknowledges the ethical areas in which other mobile networks might fall short, particularly the human rights domain.
 In BT Group Plc’s Human Rights Policy, the company acknowledges in its statement that mobile networks have the potential to violate customers’ and the public’s privacy, as well as exploit employees and communities in its supply chain.
 This policy lists the regulatory bodies, such as the UN LGBTI Standards of Conduct for Business, Sourcing With Human Dignity, and others, under which they operate.

 In which areas does EE perform poorly?

 Although BT Group Plc has made progress, there is still room for growth.
 According to our criterion for Armaments and the company’s engagement in the defence industry, the brand received a poor rating.
 BT’s public sector and mobile-focused teams conducted international trials of new military communications technologies.

 BT claimed that it has worked as the orchestrator and integrator on a pilot project with the UK Ministry of Defence (MoD) to test the so-called “Smart HQ” technology during the joint UK-France Griffin Strike military exercise in April 2016.
 This technology makes it possible to quickly deploy command and control operations in dangerous or remote areas.
 EE (as an individual brand) also supported the project.

 Built on commercially developed technologies, Smart HQ provides military field commanders with real-time data and collaborative tools to support operational decisions.